About Limited

 What is the difference between a member and a designated member?

+Designated members have exactly the same rights and duties as all other LLP members, but they have the extra responsibility of ensuring the LLP and its members meet all statutory requirements and obligations.
 They must ensure the confirmation statement and annual accounts are filed accurately and on time, and notify Companies House of any changes to the LLP.
 They will also oversee all formalities in the event of the LLP being dissolved.

 Do I need an LLP agreement?

+A limited liability agreement or partnership agreement is not a legal requirement, but we recommend having one in place.
 Generally, all LLP members will have equal rights, responsibilities, and share of profits.
 However, the flexibility of an LLP structure allows members to allot different rights, duties, and proportions of profits in any way they wish.
-An LLP agreement should be drawn up to stipulate the specifics of each member’s rights if they will be anything other than equal.
+An LLP agreement should be drawn up to stipulate the specifics of each member's rights if they will be anything other than equal.

 How are LLP members taxed?